alexz10/Project_01/README.md

-## YES
+## Shells Have Hexagons On Them
-by Jeremy Ku-benjet, Lucas Lee, Alex Zhang\
+by (a currently very tired) Jeremy Ku-benjet, Lucas Lee, Alex Zhang\
 TNPG: Team Yes

 ## Features:

-+ Reads commands found in the PATH and in the current directory with arguments
+- Reads commands found in the PATH and in the current directory with arguments
-+ Chain multiple commands on one line with ;
+- Chain multiple commands on one line with ;
-+ Supports stdout (> and >>) stdin (<) redirection with one command and one file on command
+- Supports stdout (> and >>) stdin (<) redirection with one command and one file on command
-+ Piping between two commands
+- Piping between two commands

 ## Attempted:
-+ Chained piping
+- Chained piping
+- Double redirection
+- Sorcery

 ## Bugs:
+- occasionally a character is not read by the parser, we don't know why

 ## Files & Function Headers: